 To produce an organic wine, the winery must produce the wine from organic vineyards and not add any sulfites to the wine.
 Very few wineries produce an organic wine because of the need to add sulfites as a preservative.

 More Information on Organic, Sustainability, and Biodynamic

 At a recent meeting of the Commonwealth Club in San Francisco, three winemakers presented information on this topic.
-Information about this meeting can be found at the Wine Traveler Blog.
+Information about this meeting can be found on our Wine Country Blog.
 A podcast of this program is available and the Commonwealth Web site.
 Look for the title: Wine: Sustainable, Organic, Biodynamic – What Does it All Mean?